Morocco with Kids | 15 Top Things To Do And See

 A child sand boarding down a sand dune in the Sahara Desert as the sunsets.

-Visiting the Sahara Desert in Morocco is a highlight for many families, including ours.
+Visiting the Sahara Desert in Morocco is the highlight of many family vacations, and it certainly was for us!
 For a remote desert experience, choose from the popular sand dunes of Erg Chebbi near Merzouga or Erg Chigaga near Zagora.

-2. Get Lost in the Medina of Marrakech
+2. Lose Yourself in the Medina of Marrakech

 A stall selling pottery, tagines, rugs and artwork in a medina in Marrakesh.
 Bartering in colourful souks is a tradition in Morocco.

 The bustling medina of Marrakech is an experience all on its own and well worth visiting with kids.
-We were dazzled by the rainbow of colourful stalls, captivated by snake charmers and street performers and enamoured by museums and artisan crafts from lanterns to handmade rugs.
+We were dazzled by the rainbow of colourful stalls and captivated by the many snake charmers and street performers.

 Take a guided tour or explore the labyrinth of twists and turns on your own to discover some of the many hidden gems at your own family’s pace.